jsplink/tntjs/README.md

     	}
     });

-**Step Two** DataServe registers this data and queries the Comm module which in turn sends to your back-end...
+**Step Two** DataServe registers this data and queries the Comm module which in turn sends to your back-end.

     jsonp:jQuery19105425903734285384_1378496107370
     action:get_list